wuxc/pywin32doc/md/win32gui.md

   - [ReplyMessage](win32gui.md#win32guireplymessage)

-    Used to reply to a message sent through the SendMessage function without returning control to the function that called SendMessage.&nbsp;
+    Used to reply to a message sent through the SendMessage function without returning control to the function that called SendMessage\.&nbsp;

   - [RegisterWindowMessage](win32gui.md#win32guiregisterwindowmessage)

-    Defines a new window message that is guaranteed to be unique throughout the system.
-The message value can be used when sending or posting messages.&nbsp;
+    Defines a new window message that is guaranteed to be unique throughout the system\.
+The message value can be used when sending or posting messages\.&nbsp;

   - [DefWindowProc](win32gui.md#win32guidefwindowproc)